villalbamartin/radiobot/docs/state_machine.md

   * Parallel execution: You can define sub-machines, "run" them in parallel, and whenever one of them generates an event it will be broadcasted to all other parallel machines.
+  * An event can trigger another.
+For instance, the transition `eat/not_hungry` means that the machine moves from its current state when receiving the `eat` event and generates a `not hungry` event while doing so.
-  * States with timeout: boxes marked with `-/\/\---` are states that you leave either because you received a specific event (as usual) or because an amount of time has passed.
-This is useful to model situations like "I give a .wav file to the speech-to-text model and I eventually get an output out of it".
+  * States with timeout: boxes marked with `-/\/\---` are states that you leave either because you received a specific event (as usual) or because an amount of time has passed (the `timeout` event).
+This is useful to model situations like "I give a .wav file to the speech-to-text system and I eventually get an output out of it".

 Overview